Positions

 The following positions are open:

-• Post-doc position: apply here, and more information can be found just below.
+• one post-doc position: apply here, and more information can be found just below.

 General information on positions in the Chair of Algebraic Geometry